Van Nuys Property Crimes: Definition and Potential Penalties

 Damaging or removing any signs or fences that mark another person’s property boundaries can create a problem that results in trespassing charges.
 The same can occur if an individual enters the restaurant and causes a disturbance because of a personal grudge.

 Being arrested for a property crime can be a frightening experience, and legal consequences can be harsh.
 That is why you need a Los Angeles, CA theft attorney by your side who has enough experience handling property offenses.
-When you reach out to the Law Office of Christopher Chaney, we can schedule a free in-person consultation.
+When you reach out to the Law Offices of Christopher Chaney, we can schedule a free in-person consultation.
 Our attorneys can then start preparing a defense strategy that will suit our client’s individual case.